-A battery electric vehicle (BEV) is powered by at least one electric motor in the absence of a petrol or diesel internal combustion engine (ICE).
-Electric vehicles (EVs) produce zero CO2 emissions.
+A battery electric vehicle (BEV) is powered by at least one electric motor in the absence of a petrol or diesel internal combustion engine (ICE), ultimately producing zero CO2 emissions.

 Fully electric vehicles are constantly in all-electric mode and, as the battery is considerably larger than in a PHEV, they can travel much further on a single charge.

 If you're looking for a fully electrified experience with seamless driving dynamics, then a BEV may be of interest.